DISSC-yale/docs/docs/hpc/quick_start.md

 3. Email `dissc@yale.edu` with the following information:
     * User's first and last name.
     * User's NetID, if possible (it is not strictly necessary).
-    * The dataset you want to grant them access to and any relevant information associated with the request.
+    * The dataset and path you want to grant them access to and any relevant information associated with the request.
 4. DISSC will provide access, apply the necessary Access Control Lists (ACLs), and log the request.

 ## Transferring Data to/from the Cluster